MIG Equipment Facts. Part

 OF PULSED WAVE FORMS LATER AND THE SOPHISTICATED ELECTRONIC POWER SOURCES THAT

 MAKE THOUSANDS OF WELD DECISIONS PER SECOND AND WHAT DOES THE WELDING INDUSTRY

-END UP WITH FOR STEEL WELDS?
+END UP DISCUSSING FOR IT'S STEEL WELDS?

 DE WUZZZY / RIPPLESS / POWER

 THE WAVES / DIP-DE - PULSE / PULSE ON PULSED ON PULSE.
 PULSE ON 1/2 A BLOODY PULSED, ARTIFICIALLY INTELLIGENT, REMOTE WIRELESS CONTROLLED FROM YOUR CELL PHONE OR COMPUTERIZED

 I CRINGE AT THE THOUGHT OF WHAT THE FUTURE HOLDS